28 November 2017Book now

 Venue: Clare College, Cambridge

-Scientific innovation and social change are driving us rapidly towards a future where personalised healthcare is the norm.
-What will this future look like and how will we get there?
+Scientific innovation and social change are driving us rapidly towards personalised healthcare.
+What will this future look like, and how will we get there?

-Join international experts to explore how genomics and emerging technologies are transforming the healthcare landscape and discover the practical and policy pathways that will deliver our healthy future.
+Join an international line-up of expert speakers to explore how genomics and other emerging technologies are transforming the healthcare landscape, and consider some of the critical people, practical and policy issues that lie ahead.
+Our events always include high-quality discussion and plenty of networking opportunities.

-Tickets are £160 for the whole event including refreshments, snacks, a networking lunch and wine reception.
-There is an £8 fee for car parking.
+Tickets are £160 for the whole event including all refreshments, snacks, a networking lunch and closing wine reception, with an optional £8 fee for car parking.

 Dr Robert C. Green - Director, Genomes2People Research Program / Professor of Medicine (Genetics), Harvard Medical School